Features

 • without round-tripping the broker;

-A conflicting claim (same lease, different repo) refuses commands by default; --reclaim overrides the check and rewrites the claim atomically.
+A conflicting claim (same lease, different repoRoot) refuses commands by default with a use --reclaim error; --reclaim overrides the check and rewrites the claim atomically.

 #SSH Key Storage

-Per-lease SSH key directories are keyed by lease ID:
+Per-lease SSH key directories are keyed by lease ID, under the user config directory (not the state directory):

 ~/.config/crabbox/testboxes/cbx_abcdef123456/id_ed25519